RichAth/3D-Print-Monitor-Near-Real-Time-3D-Print-Analysis-and-Notification-System/README.md

    - `gmail_password`: Your Gmail password or app-specific password.
    - `recipient_email`: The email address where notifications should be sent.
    - `api_key`: Your OpenAI API key.
+3. Change the "Completed Print" description in the prompt to suit your printer.
+4. Add or remove criteria to determine through vision analysis.

-3. Run the main script:
+5. Run the main script:
    ```
    python app.py
    ```